-In other words, massage does this to your muscles, it does that to your ligaments, it elevates levels of certain chemicals in your body, it increases blood flow, it has been scientifically proven that it does x, y and z, we need more research on all those things, we have to prove every perceived massage benefit scientifically, and the list goes on.
+In other words, Thai Massage does this to your muscles, it does that to your ligaments, it elevates levels of certain chemicals in your body, it increases blood flow, it has been scientifically proven that it does x, y, and z, we need more research on all those things, we need to prove perceived massage benefits scientifically, and so on.

-Please don’t misunderstand me here.
-All those physical and scientific facts, observations and correlations are true, and useful to know.
+Now don’t get me wrong here.
+All those physical and scientific facts, observations, and correlations are true and useful to know.
 I am grateful that we know so much about the body via scientific knowledge.

-Most people, when asked how their massage felt, would say “great”, “wonderful”, “relaxing”, “opening”, “heavenly”, etc. You might notice that all those responses describe a feeling.
+Most people, when asked how their massage felt, say something like “great”, “wonderful”, “relaxing”, “opening”, “heavenly”, etc. You might notice that all those responses describe a feeling.
 And what’s wrong with that?

 Do your feelings matter?

 You might see a row of massage mats lined up right next to each other on the sidewalk in the middle of a busy market.
-Thai Massage therapists and clients often interact socially, chatting about the weather, their family or their lives.
+Thai Massage therapists and clients often interact socially, chatting about the weather, their family, and their lives.

-Nobody expects their therapist to be a walking encyclopedia of scientific benefits, nobody would ever dream of suing their therapist, and nobody has to fill out any intake forms or sign anything.
+Nobody expects their Thai Massage therapist to be a walking encyclopedia of scientific benefits.
+Nobody would ever dream of suing their therapist, and nobody has to fill out any intake forms or sign anything.

-Here it is not a major decision to get a massage with online appointment booking software, credit card deposits, and cancellation fees.
+In Thailand, getting a massage is not a major decision, involving online appointment booking software, credit card deposits, and cancellation fees.
 You just go to a shop and lie down on a mat.